 As a venture capitalist, I invest in the dreams of entrepreneurs and delight in the fruition of their vision.
 That’s one kind of magic for me.
 But as a father, I believe in another kind of magic too.
 The magic of sharing holidays and life events with my children.

 Passover has a special place in our family.
 Over the years, my children have helped me cook our special Passover recipes.
 We blast music in the kitchen and have so much fun cooking and preparing for the holiday as a family––my wife, my mother, all of our kids.
 My heart soared when my oldest daughter came home from college just to cook the Passover meal with us.
 On our very first Family Passover, I made “Lucky Matzo Balls” for my kids, with an edible hidden surprise inside.
 The kids squealed with delight when they found one.

 But it’s not only about the food.
-Our kids share in the larger context of Passover as well.
+My children share in the larger context of Passover as well.
 They help me with the Seder, bringing the Four Questions and the Ten Plagues to life (with finger puppets!), and each year the kids design a new cover for our annual Goldfarb Family Haggadah.